 - Find a healthy law firm.

-- Find an advocate inside the law firm with a ton of business.
+- Find an advocate inside the law firm with a lot of business.

 - Wait for a better economic environment.

-- Change firms and downgrade the quality of the firm they work for and/or start their own practice.
+- Downgrade the quality of the firm worked for and/or start own practice.

 - Stop practicing law completely.

 As a preliminary matter, I would like to answer the question: "How important is business?"
-Few things are more important to your longevity and survival as an attorney as having business.
+Simply stated, few things are more important to your longevity and survival as an attorney than having business.

 Let me tell you a couple of stories about how important business is.

-I know one attorney who has been practicing approximately 20 years now.
-Since he was about six or seven years out of law school, he has consistently had about $1 to $3-million in business.
+I know one attorney who has been practicing for approximately 20 years.
+Since he was about six or seven years out of law school, he has consistently had about $1 million to $3 million in business.

 NO ONE CARES.

 Law firms need business.
-A law firm cannot survive without business.
+Large or small, prestigious or not, a law firm cannot survive without business.
 It is what keeps the lights on, and it is what gives associates jobs and keeps the higher-ups employed.

-If a partner from a major, major law firm—Skadden, Gibson Dunn and so forth—wants to move firms, the first question they will be asked is: "How much business do you have?"
+If a partner from a major, major law firm—Skadden, Gibson Dunn, and so forth—wants to move firms, the first question he will be asked is: "How much business do you have?"
 (How much lawyers get paid is in direct relation to the amount of business they have.)

-If the answer is "zero", then in all but the rarest cases, the conversation stops there; no matter your work experience, law firms need business production.
-I have seen partners from Skadden Arps, Sidley & Austin, Jones Day, Sherman & Sterling and more have careers that simply ended when the firm decided they no longer had a use for them (because they did not have any business).
-Whether someone who formerly gave them work left the firm, the firm lost a major client, or the firm restructured, the firm makes a decision to part ways with the partner.
+If the answer is "zero," then in all but the rarest cases, the conversation stops there.
+No matter how solid your work experience is, law firms need business production.
+I have seen partners from Skadden Arps, Sidley & Austin, Jones Day, Sherman & Sterling, and other firms have careers that simply ended when the firm decided they no longer had a use for them because they did not have enough business.
+Whether someone who gave them work left the firm, the firm lost a major client, or the firm restructured, it still makes the decision to part ways with the partner.

 Once that happens, the partner tries like mad to get into another law firm.
-I have placed tons of people like this (more on that later), but for most partners without business, there is a cold, cold reception and the odds of getting into a significant new law firm are almost zero for many of them; legal work experience alone garners little attention.
+I have placed tons of people like this (more on that later), but for most partners without business, there is a very cold reception and the odds of getting into a significant law firm are almost zero for many of them.
+Legal work experience alone garners little attention.
 No one is interested in partners without business for the most part—and partners know it.

 I have even seen federal judges retire and try to return to law firms.
 Even they do not receive the warmest of receptions from law firms!

-I've had partners inside of major law firms in major cities (with no business) making $500,000 a year banging down my door to make $175,000 in an in-house position in the middle of the Texas panhandle, in the swamps of Louisiana and so forth and where they believe their careers will be safe.
-If you do not have a lot of business inside of a law firm, it is a very dangerous situation indeed.
+I've had partners inside of major law firms in major cities, but with no business, making $500,000 a year banging down my door to make $175,000 in an in-house position in the middle of the Texas panhandle, in the swamps of Louisiana, and so forth, anywhere they believe their careers will be safe.
+If you do not have a lot of business at a law firm, you are in a very dangerous situation indeed.

-When an attorney with a few million in business wants to move firms, the discussion with a new law firm is generally based on how much they will keep of what they bring in and work on.
-If they have $3,000,000 in business, one firm may let them keep 30% of what they work on and 15% of what others work on.
-Another firm may allow them to keep 25% of what they work on and 15% of what others work on.
+When an attorney with a few million in business wants to change firms, the discussion with a new law firm is generally based on how much he will keep of the business he currently brings in and works on.
+If he has $3 million in business, one firm may let him keep 30% of what he works on and 15% of what others work on.
+Another firm may allow him to keep 25% of what he works on and 15% of what others work on.
 Firms screw with these percentages and numbers all the time.
-The point you need to understand when asking, “How much does a lawyer make a year?” however, is that partners receive more money if they do the work themselves.
-This point is so fundamental to the practice of law and what happens to senior associates inside of law firms that I will illustrate it:
+The point you need to understand when asking “How much does a lawyer make at this firm?” is that partners receive more money if they do the work themselves.
+This point is so fundamental to the practice of law and the salaries of senior associates at law firms that I will illustrate it here: